-Panels have found that the non-use of a domain name (including a "blocked message" page) would not prevent a finding of bad faith under the doctrine of passive holding.
-Having reviewed the available record, the Panel finds the non-use of the disputed domain name does not prevent a finding of bad faith in the circumstances of this proceeding.
-Although panelists will look at the totality of the circumstances in each case, factors that have been considered relevant in applying the passive holding doctrine include: (i) the degree of distinctiveness or reputation of the complainant's mark, (ii) the failure of the respondent to submit a response or to provide any evidence of actual or contemplated good-faith use, and (iii) the respondent's concealing its identity or use of false contact details.
+Panels have found that the non-use of a domain name (including a blank page) would not prevent a finding of bad faith under the doctrine of passive holding.

+Although panelists will look at the totality of the circumstances in each case, factors that have been considered relevant in applying the passive holding doctrine include: (i) the degree of distinctiveness or reputation of the complainant's mark, (ii) the failure of the respondent to submit a response or to provide any evidence of actual or contemplated good-faith use, and (iii) the respondent's concealing its identity or use of false contact details (noted to be in breach of its registration agreement).
 WIPO Overview 3.0, section 3.3.

-Having reviewed the available record, the Panel notes that the disputed domain name is identical to the Complainant's domain names in the ".com" and ".fr" TLDs, and finds that in the circumstances of this case the passive holding of the disputed domain name does not prevent a finding of bad faith under the Policy.
+Having reviewed the available record, the Panel notes the distinctiveness and the reputation of the Complainant's trademark, the composition of the disputed domain name including the NISSAN trademarks in its entirety, the failure of the Respondent to submit a response or to provide any evidence of actual or contemplated good-faith use and finds that in the circumstances of this case the passive holding of the disputed domain name does not prevent a finding of bad faith under the Policy.